ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

   ```
   and at call sites the compiler will work out a suitable `Nat` to pass to `foo`.

+The `foreach` quantifier is the defining feature that makes Dependent Haskell a dependently-typed language.
+We now look at how `foreach`-functions are applied (eliminated) and defined (introduced).

 ### 5. Dependent application

-Suppose we have a function `f :: foreach (a::ty) -> blah`.
+Suppose we have a function `f :: foreach (a::ty) -> blah` or `f :: forall (a::ty) -> blah`.
 Then at a
 call site the programmer must supply an explicit argument, so the call will look like
 ```
   f <arg>
 ```
 **Question 1**: is `arg` written in term syntax or in type syntax?
-Answer: in term syntax.
+Our answer: in term syntax.

 Recall that term-syntax vs type-syntax affects both which syntactic forms are allowed, and
 what namespace is used during renaming.
 But during parsing and renaming *we do not know the type of `f`*,
 and DH maintains Haskell's separation of renaming and typechecking.
 So we can only use term syntax for `arg`,
 and the term namespace for resolving identifier occurrences in `arg`.

+A consequence of writing `arg` in term-syntax is that we need to be able to write e.g. `Int -> Int`
+in term-syntax.
+This implies a modest expansion of what can be parsed and renamed as a term.
+The type-checker
+will know to treat `Int -> Int` as a type.
+It is
+here, however, that a punned `Int` identifier would be annoying.

+An alternative would be to require the programmer to add a syntactic marker for dependent arguments
+of a function, in which case they could be written in type-syntax.
+However, the syntactic
+marker would be redundant once we otherwise uphold the *Syntactic Unification Principle*.

 **Question 2**: can `arg` be *any* expression whatsoever?
 Lambdas?
 List comprehensions?
-Applicative do?
+Applicative-do?
 Local function bindings?

 Ultimately we hope that the answer will be "yes", but DH is carefully crafted so that we do not need
 a "big bang" to get there.
 Rather, we can move incrementally, one step at a time.
 Here's how: